Ultimate Jacksonville Real Estate Investing Guide for 2026

 Price to rent ratio

-Price to rent ratio (p/r) is discovered when you start with the median property price and divide it by the yearly median gross rent.
-A low p/r shows that higher rents can be set.
-You want a low p/r and larger rental rates that will pay off your property more quickly.
-Look out for a really low p/r, which might make it more costly to rent a property than to buy one.
-This may push renters into purchasing their own home and increase rental unit vacancy ratios.
-But usually, a lower p/r is better than a higher one.
+The price to rent ratio (p/r) equals the median property price divided by the annual median gross rent.
+A low p/r tells you that higher rents can be set.
+This will permit your rental to pay itself off within a reasonable timeframe.
+Look out for a very low p/r, which can make it more expensive to rent a house than to buy one.
+This may push tenants into acquiring a residence and expand rental unit unoccupied rates.
+You are searching for communities with a reasonably low p/r, obviously not a high one.

 Median Gross Rent